Sarah BerryWeb Marketing Consultant

-How to submit a single URL to Google with a crawl request
+How to submit URLs to Google with a crawl request

-For updated or brand-new URLs, follow these steps to submit a single link to Google:
+For updated or brand-new pages, follow these steps to submit a single URL to Google:

 If you’re already logged into Google Search Console, you’re ahead of this how-to for submitting URLs to Google.
 As a quick refresher, though, you want to log into your account (or create it) and select the property or website that houses the URL you’re uploading.

 Next, you want to access the “URL Inspection” report.

 You can find the “URL Inspection” report at the top of the sidebar menu, below “Overview” and “Performance.”
 To save time, you can also access this report via the search bar in Google Search Console.
 Just copy and paste your URL.
 A pop-up will appear that says, “Retrieving data from Google Index,” and then your report will load.